Thrusters

 DutyCycle Property

 When the specific on-off times for a Thruster are not known, or when it is desirable not to model them, the Thruster DutyCycle property can be used.
-This property effectively turns off the Thruster for a percentage of the maneuver duration by adjusting thrust and specific impulse (Isp) levels.
+This property effectively turns off the Thruster for a percentage of the maneuver duration by scaling the mass depletion and acceleration due to thrust.
 The numerical value of DutyCycle ranges between 0 and 1, where 0 implies the Thruster is always off and 1 is always on.
 Standard values range between 0.7 (on 70% of the time) and 1 (on 100% of the time).

 Spacecraft1.Thrusters[0].DutyCycle = 0.75; // On 75% of the time